Acting as if it were impossible to fail is the formula which turns us from frustration to success. – Unknown

 If all else fails, then look to others for support.
 Other people may very well provide you with unique insights and perspectives about the situation that will help you to see things in a new way.
 This can lead to new opportunities and resources that you weren’t previously aware of.
 All of these things can help you to better solve the problem you are working through.

-This probably isn’t really a step, however it’s important to note that throughout this process of working through your frustration, it’s paramount that you are disciplined, persistent and determined to get a positive outcome.
+This probably isn’t really a step, however, it’s important to note that throughout this process of working through your frustration, it’s paramount that you are disciplined, persistent and determined to get a positive outcome.
 Don’t get disheartened or think about quitting.
-Instead encourage yourself to think more creatively — out of the box.
-Your creative efforts will not always pan out successfully, however creativity is a numbers game.
+Instead, encourage yourself to think more creatively — out of the box.
+Your creative efforts will not always pan out successfully, however, creativity is a numbers game.
 You will eventually come up with something that will help you find the solutions you are after to get through these moments of frustration.
 Just keep an open mind and a positive spirit.
 Everything else will take care of itself.

-The Moment of Frustration
+What to do in the Moment of Frustration

 How you respond within the first few moments of frustration will determine how effectively and quickly you able to get through this frustration.
 If you respond appropriately to frustration, then you will quickly find the right path moving forward.
 On the other hand, if you become overwhelmed by frustration then you will fail to make the right choices and decisions that will help you to get through this situation successfully.